-At CALS, the interdisciplinary structure and flexible curriculum along with strong academic advising of the Agricultural Sciences major help students improve their family farms; start their own farms; and pursue careers in policy, education, research, or agricultural business.
+Agricultural Sciences is a flexible, interdisciplinary major that helps students improve their family farms; start their own farms; and pursue careers in policy, education, research, or agricultural business.
 With CALS’ individualized approach to Agricultural Sciences, there is no “typical student.”
 Agricultural Sciences students have multi-faceted interests and want to develop as leaders within a vibrant and supportive academic community.
 Agriculture Science provides an overview of agriculture, as well as more intense study and hands-on experience in one of six concentrations.

 AEM 3020 Farm Business Management